"Filled with rich detail and lovable characters . . . Wieland finds something fascinating and engrossing in every twist of the tale.

 “Mitch Wieland’s God’s Dogs is an artfully turned sequence of related stories that add up to a powerful novel.
 I am reminded of Faulkner’s Go Down, Moses.
 This novel is beautifully paced and brilliantly written.
 Its recurrent imagery, principally deriving from coyotes and wild mustangs and hawks, complements the lives of the leading characters, especially the protagonist, Ferrell Swan, a curmudgeonly retired teacher of history from Ohio who is now ranching and roiling in Idaho.
 The other figures in this small cast, especially Rilla, Ferrell’s ex-wife, are strikingly memorable.
 The action unfolds against the dazzling panoramic setting of the barren but spectacular landscape.
 You can taste the grit of the earth and feel the rising heat of the day and the chill of the night.
 A novel well worth rereading.
 I salute its maker.”

-George Core, Editor, Sewanee Review
+George Core, Editor, The Sewanee Review

 “Edgy, long-suffering, self-flagellating, tender as the arch of a newborn’s foot, tough as salted jerky—Ferrell Swan saws his way through his so-called retirement with the determination of a man who insists on being true to his nature, despite the opposition of nearly everyone and everything else in his life.
 No one knows the truth of that saying, “The heart never fits its longing,” more intimately than Mitch Wieland.
 This is a powerful and beautifully written collection.”